GPX Export Guide — Strava, Garmin & More

 How to export and import GPX files across all major platforms.

 GPX (GPS Exchange Format) is the universal file format for GPS routes.
-Once you've created your GPS art in Draw My Loop, you need to export it as a GPX file and import it into your running app or GPS watch.
-Here's how to do it on every major platform.
+Once you've created your GPS art in Draw My Loop, you need to export it as a GPX file and import it into your running app or GPS watch to follow the route in real time.
+The good news is that GPX is supported by virtually every platform and device in the running and cycling world, so no matter what gear you use, you can get your GPS art route loaded and ready to go.
+Here's a complete walkthrough of how to export from Draw My Loop and import into every major platform.

 What is a GPX File?